Erb3-forked/sc-docs/src/features/sc-goodies.md

 dimensions.
 The frequency can be changed by right-clicking the three slots on top of the chest with a dye.
 As there are 16 colors, there are 4096 possible frequencies.

+You can also change the frequencies and personal status of an Ender Storage with [crafting recipes](#crafting-recipes).

 ### Personal frequencies

 If a player right-clicks the handle of the Ender Storage with a <ItemImg img="diamond" name="Diamond" />, it becomes a